-AP source: Minor leagues set to accept cut to 120 affiliates
+AP source: Minors prepared to accept cut to 120 affiliates

 In talks to replace the Professional Baseball Agreement , that expires after the 2020 season, MLB last year proposed cutting 42 affiliates, including Double-A teams in Binghamton, New York, and Erie, Pennsylvania, along with Chattanooga and Jackson, Tennessee.
 The plan would eliminate affiliations for the 28 teams from four Class A Short Season and Rookie Advanced leagues that do not play at spring training complexes.

-Under MLB’s proposal, MLB clubs would have four full-season farm teams, a rookie level club at their minor league complex and prospects in the Dominican Summer League.
+Under MLB’s proposal, each franchise would have four full-season farm teams, a rookie level club at its minor league complex and prospects in the Dominican Summer League.
+Some franchises would be cutting their U.S.-based affiliates from seven to five.
+Which teams would lose affiliations is subject to negotiation.

 The National Association lobbied Congress as it fought MLB’s plan.
-But the new coronavirus pandemic has changed the dynamic and sapped minor league teams of revenue and willingness to fight.
+But the new coronavirus pandemic changed the dynamic and sapped minor league teams of revenue and willingness to fight.
 Some teams have trimmed expenses with layoffs and furloughs.

 Opening day in the majors, slated for March 26, has been pushed back indefinitely; the commissioner’s office and players’ association have discussed the possibility of playing in empty ballparks as a method that would lead to broadcast revenue and allow players to receive salary.